LaurentNevou/Q_Poisson1D/README.md

 # Q_Poisson1D

 This code solves the Poison equation in 1D on inhomogeneous grid in semiconductors heterostructures.
 As a results, it gives the band bending profile for any heterostructures.
-It is specialy usefull for CMOS, diode and whatever npn & pnp junction.
+It is specially useful for CMOS, diode and whatever npn & pnp junction.
 A strain model is included.
 It basically shifts the conduction and valence band edge The code does NOT take into account the non-parabolicity of the bands.
 The electron and the hole masses are loaded from the "material.csv" file for each material.
-Additionnal material can be added in the "materialDB_ZB.csv" file
+Additional material can be added in the "materialDB_ZB.csv" file